J95Ortiz/Real-Madrid-Quiz/README.md

 ## ACKNOWLEDGEMENTS

-I would like to mention my mentor Precious Ijege for his support and input during the building process.
-His input and comments on how to improve the site helped me streamline the process, and his suggestion to add an instructions page was a great idea which I'm now glad I've implemented as it gives the site a better feel from a User's persopective.
+I would like to mention my Mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his support and feedback during the building process.
+His input and comments on how to improve the site helped me streamline the process, and his suggestion to add an instructions page was a great idea which I'm glad I've implemented as it gives the site a better feel from a User's perspective.

-A further thank you to the Student Support Team at Code Institute for their assistance so far on the course.
+I would also like to add a further thank you to the Student Support Team at Code Institute for their assistance so far on the course.